BijoSebastian/UR5/Docs/Add gripper and table.md

 ## <mark> Steps to make the above setup work with the URSim and the real robot </mark>

-- With the default controllers in the Moveit config generation somehow the planner fails repeatedly.
+- With the default controllers in the MoveIt config generation somehow the planner fails repeatedly.
 Solution was to manually edit the *ros_controllers.yaml* file in the config folder (*.../ur_workcell_moveit_config/config/ros_controllers.yaml*) to match the file under *fmauch_universal_robot/ur5e_moveit_config/config*.

 - The generated MoveIt config will be missing *ur_workcell_moveit_config/launch/ur_workcell_moveit_planning_execution.launch*.
-Copy this file from the *fmauch_universal_robot/ur5e_moveit_config/launch/ur5e_moveit_planning_execution.launch*, renam accordingly and make the following changes
+Copy this file from the *fmauch_universal_robot/ur5e_moveit_config/launch/ur5e_moveit_planning_execution.launch*, rename accordingly and make the following changes
 ```
 #on line 9
 <include file="$(find ur_workcell_moveit_config)/launch/move_group.launch">